GLOBAL MARKETS-Economic growth worries hit stocks; euro gains

 NEW YORK, Aug 13 World stock markets eased on

-and U.S. stocks snuffed a six-day rally for the S&P 500 after
+U.S. stocks fell after six days of gains for the S&P 500 after

 Japan reported its gross domestic product expanded just 0.3